In Coronavirus Quarantine, Diamond Princess Passengers Form Unique Online Community

 "The platforms have helped tremendously," passenger Kent Frasure of Oregon told NPR via text message.
 "The WhatsApp group is filled with friends and is a very positive and supportive place."

-Passengers who are lucky enough to have a balcony often simply chat while getting fresh air, Frasure adds.
+Passengers who are lucky enough to have a balcony often simply chat while getting fresh air, Frasure added.

 The glorious moment walking towards fresh air and sunshine!! #Quarantine #diamondprincess #insidecabin https://t.co/FEI8lUuG0l— Clare Hedger (@clarehedger) February 12, 2020